-Apple Crafts & Activities for Kids
+Apple Activities for Kids

 Apples A to Z by Margaret McNamara is a wonderful new book that tells you everything you want to know about apples one letter at a time.
 The page on V is for Varieties will show you just how many types of apples exist.
-The books also has some fun apples jokes, trivia and a recipe for making applesauce.
+This is a great book to read along with a snack tasting test for different types of apples!

 Apples, Apples Everywhere!: Learning About Apple Harvests by Robin Koontz takes you on a trip to the apple orchard.
 Kids will learn about what happens during apple harvest and the illustrations are very fun and fall-ish!
 Perfect to read before a trip to the orchard.

 One of our favorite fall books is Apple Farmer Annie by Monica Wellington.
 Annie runs an apple orchard and there's quite a bit to do in the fall.
 Read along to learn about all the activities, and try a few of the recipes included in the back of the book!

-Jacqueline Farmer's Apples is a wonderful resource for kids who love to ask questions.
+Jacqueline Farmer's book Apples is a wonderful resource for kids who love to ask questions.
 Great illustrations accompany facts about apples, along with details on the history of apples and how they are used.

 And kids will love joing the class on a field trip to the orchard in The Apple Orchard Riddle also by Margaret McNamara.
 The teacher poses a riddle at the beginning of the story and the class is determined to find the answer.
 After you read the book, I guarantee that kids will want to cut an apple in half to see the answer to the riddle too!

-Visit A Cider Mill
+Visit A Cider Mill Near You

 Many cider mills are very busy in the fall and will offer tours of the mill during that time.
 The tour will show kids how apple cider is made, along with other apple products.

 Here's a picture of the apple press - it processes hundreds of apples at once!